BankPoolAmsterdam/bankpoolamsterdam.github.io/index.md

 ## 17. End of Game

 1. For two players, the game ends when:
-   - a. in a long rack game, one player has legally pocketed eight balls and does not owe any balls;
+   - a.
+In a long rack game, one player has legally pocketed eight balls and does not owe any balls;
-   - b. in a short rack game, one player has legally pocketed five balls and does not owe any balls.
+   - b.
+In a short rack game, one player has legally pocketed five balls and does not owe any balls.

 2. For three, four, or five players, the long rack game ends when one player has legally pocketed five, four, or three balls, respectively, and does not owe any balls.

 ## 18. Express Rule for Overtime Matches
-,

 1. If a match exceeds 60 minutes of continuous play, the referee or tournament director may invoke the Express Rule to ensure timely tournament progression.

 2. Under the Express Rule, the match will continue under modified shot requirements based on the core rules of [Honolulu Pool](https://en.wikipedia.org/wiki/Honolulu_(pool)):
-   - Straight-in shots are not allowed;
+   - a.
+Straight-in shots are not allowed;
-   - All shots must be called;
+   - b.
+All shots must be called;
-   - The following shot types are permitted for legally pocketing a ball:
+   - c.
+The following shot types are permitted for legally pocketing a ball:
-     - Bank shots: object ball rebounds off at least one cushion before being pocketed;
+     - c1.
+Bank shots: object ball rebounds off at least one cushion before being pocketed;
-     - Kick shots: cue ball contacts one or more rails before hitting the object ball;
+     - c2.
+Kick shots: cue ball contacts one or more rails before hitting the object ball;
-     - Carom shots: cue ball contacts multiple object balls;
+     - c3.
+Carom shots: cue ball contacts multiple object balls;
-     - Jump shots: cue ball jumps over one or multiple balls before contacting the designated ball;
+     - c4.
+Jump shots: cue ball jumps over one or multiple balls before contacting the designated ball;
-     - Combination shots: object ball hits the designated ball or combination with the above shots;
+     - c5.
+Combination shots: object ball hits the designated ball or combination with the above shots;

 4. Any ball pocketed on a straight-in shot or uncalled shot will be considered illegally pocketed.